NPLMV-PS: Neural Point-Light Multi-View Photometric Stereo: Experiment Setup

 \subsection{Hyperparameters and Training}

 We use a tensorflow port of SIREN for all the experiments.
-The SDF network is set to 5x512 layers (1.05M parameters) and the albedo and self reflection network to 3x256 (133K parameters).
-The BRDF network is set to 3x32 layers (2.5K parameters).
+The SDF MLP is set to 5x512 layers (1.05M parameters) and the albedo MLP to 3x256 (133K parameters).
+The BRDF MLP is set to 3x32 layers (2.5K parameters).
 We use 64 ray samples in a 100mm ray range and an additional 64 around the average intersection (in a shrinking distance range up to 10mm) and 64 extra samples computed with one step of Newton method (for approximating the 0 of the SDF).
 For each shadow ray we used 16 samples.
 We train with batch size of 512 rays for 100 epochs which takes approx. 20h on a NVIDIA TITAN RTX and 17GB of RAM when rendering all 96 lights.
-Note that the 6 lights versions completes in only 5h.
+Note that the 6 lights 6 views version completes in only 2h.